jrudar/Triglav/README.md

         The threshold for comparing shadow and real features in the first and second stage.

-    a and a_2: float, default = 24 / 20
+    p and p_2: float, default = 24 / 20
-        The 'a' parameter of the Beta-Binomial distribution at stage 1 and 2.

-    b and b_2: float, default = 32 / 32
-        The 'b' parameter of the Beta-Binomial distribution at stage 1 and 2.
+        The 'p' parameter of the Binomial distribution at stages 1 and 2.

     alpha: float, default = 0.025
         The level at which corrected p-values will be rejected.